 Given that historical tensions between Muslims and Jews are international and political, NewGround notably emphasizes the building of local relationships.
-Both Interim Executive Director Aziza Hasan and the organization’s website makes clear that “NewGround shies away from an issues-driven approach that makes engagement conditional upon agreement and therefore vulnerable to dissolving.”
+Both Executive Director Aziza Hasan and the organization’s website makes clear that “NewGround shies away from an issues-driven approach that makes engagement conditional upon agreement and therefore vulnerable to dissolving.”
 In doing so, relationships are placed “at the center” of the agenda, with the goal of creating “a sustainable, long-term foundation for ongoing communal relations.”

 NewGround’s programs represent attempts to nurture young Muslim and Jewish leaders who will go on to make positive impacts in the Los Angeles area, and beyond.
 The Muslims and Jews Inspiring Change (MAJIC) program invites high school students to be a part of a leadership council that participates in a fall retreat and meets twice a month to assess how local organizations respond to a social issue in Los Angeles.
 In the spring, the Council organizes a “joint Muslim-Jewish response to a social issue,” culminating in a community service project.
 In April 2013, the Council organized a “Carnival Against Hunger” campaign that brought together 600 volunteers to distribute food in South Los Angeles and was featured on a local television station.
 Throughout the year, the young leaders are mentored by a Community Advisory Board comprised of seasoned Jewish and Muslim interfaith leaders.
 They also receive a certificate of recognition from the City of Los Angeles Human Relations Commission.
 In 2013-2014, NewGround sponsored 20 high school students.
 As a sign of its civic commitment and bridge-making, MAJIC continues to be selected as a Global Youth Service Day Lead Agency by Youth Service America.
 In 2013 NewGround’s MAJIC Program earned the Faith-Based Organization of the Year Award from California Governor Jerry Brown.

 At the college and young adult level, the Young Professionals Fellowship program annually accepts 20 individuals who participate in two weekend retreats and meet twice monthly to dialogue with one another and local community leaders.
 As with the high school leadership council, fellows plan and carry out community service projects, but with increased focus on developing communication, conflict resolution, and leadership skills.
-In the process, members jointly exploring challenges such Islamophobia, anti-Semitism, and contemporary local and international issues.
+In the process, members jointly exploring challenges such as Islamophobia, anti-Semitism, and contemporary local and international issues.

 Once Young Professional Fellows complete the program, they are invited to become part of a growing network of alumni.
 One Muslim couple, Kiran Hashmi and Sajid Mohamedy, who jointly participated as fellows were subsequently inspired to establish their own outgrowth organization: the Muslim and Jewish Organized Relief (MAJOR) Fund, whose mission is to finance clean water initiatives.
 As of August 2014, there were 150 NewGround alumni who continue to dialogue and network online.
 In addition to the MAJOR Fund, some LA-based alumni participate in the NewGround Academy, which brings Muslims and Jews together once a month to study Islamic and Jewish sacred texts and learn Arabic and Hebrew.
 They also speak publically on interfaith topics at synagogues, mosques, art galleries, museums, schools, and universities.
 A web-based series featuring faith leaders and NewGround alumni is currently in production.
 Although most alumni still live in Southern California, a growing number live across the country and serve as ambassadors for the program.